Field notes · Refusals

 You do not have to perform consistency to be helped.

-Not because consistency is bad.
-Because pressure is the wrong foundation for private memory.
+Consistency itself is fine.
+Pressure is the wrong foundation for private memory.

 FAQ